 A: Yes.
 The reclassification will occur only if all of the conditions described under the caption "Description of the Merger Agreement and Distribution Agreement - The Merger Agreement - Conditions to the Merger" are satisfied or waived.
-These conditions include, among other things, the receipt of a ruling from the Internal Revenue Service confirming that the reclassification and distribution will be tax-free transactions.
+These conditions include, among other things, the receipt by Centex of a private letter ruling from the Internal Revenue Service confirming that the reclassification and distribution will be tax-free transactions.
+This ruling was received by Centex on November 7, 2003.